csev/dj4e/assn/paw_install.md

     virtualenv: /home/--your-account---/.virtualenvs/django2

 Then edit the *WGSI Configuration File* and put the following code into it.
+Make sure to delete the existing contenxt of the file and replace it with the text below.
 This is slightly different from the sample in the PythonAnywhere tutorial.

     import os